centraloregonchess/bendchess.github.io/20_quads.md

 ## What are Quads?
 Some of our members (but not all) participate in our monthly Quads competition.
-Each Quad is a Chess tournament, where groups of four players (a quad) compete in an all-play-all event. **Games are played gradually over the course of the month.**
+Each Quad is a tournament, where groups of four players (a quad) compete in an all-play-all event. **Games are played gradually over the course of the month.**
 Unplayed games are scored as nil and inactive players are removed from the next month's pairings.